chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 99| Strategy
 00| Supply

-### Combat Action Oracle
+### Combat Action Inspiration Table

-Use this oracle to help inspire an action for an NPC in combat.
+Use this inspiration table to help inspire an action for an NPC in combat.
 When you’re not sure what your foe does next, particularly when they have initiative, roll on this table and interpret the result as appropriate to your foe and the situation.

   Roll|Outcome
 ------|------------
   1-3 | Compel a surrender.
   4-6 | Coordinate with allies.
   7-9 | Gather reinforcements.
 10-13 | Seize something or someone.
 14-17 | Provoke a reckless response.
 18-21 | Intimidate or frighten.
 22-25 |  Reveal a surprising truth.
 26-29 | Shift focus to someone or something else.
 30-33 | Destroy something, or render it useless.
 34-39 | Take a decisive action.